Skip to Main Content

 Additional tips for nutrition and dietetic students include:

-First- and second-year students: Study hard and make good grades, join clubs, see if you qualify for the UNF Honors Program, meet junior and senior nutrition students, volunteer at the UNF organic garden, visit local farmers markets, learn new recipes, get a part-time job, read popular health/nutrition books.
+First- and second-year students: Study hard and earn good grades, join clubs, see if you qualify for the UNF Honors Program, meet junior and senior nutrition students, volunteer at the UNF organic garden, visit local farmers markets, learn new recipes, get a part-time job, read popular health/nutrition books.
+Pay close attention during your prerequisite coursework because the information in those courses provides you the fundamentals of understanding your upper-level course content.

-Juniors: Study hard and make good grades form a study group with other nutrition students, join one or more clubs and be active, consider running for an officer position (spring of junior year), become a student member of the Academy of Nutrition and Dietetics and the North Florida Academy of Nutrition and Dietetics NFAND), meet local RDN’s, obtain volunteer or paid work experience in a local health care facility, research internship programs, read popular health/nutrition books.
+Juniors: Study hard and earn good grades form a study group with other nutrition students, join one or more clubs and be active, consider running for an officer position (spring of junior year), become a student member of the Academy of Nutrition and Dietetics and the North Florida Academy of Nutrition and Dietetics (NFAND), meet local RDNs, obtain volunteer or paid work experience in a local health care facility, research internship programs, read popular health/nutrition books.
 Please get to know your professors; before you know it, you’ll ask for recommendation letters!

 Program Policies and Procedures